JiangpengLI86-TeX/TeX_Preamble_Template/README.md

   - Define a type of column using small font, align to right and adjust space automatically
   - Modify the space on the bottom and top of each cell
   - Some package required by www.tablesgenerator.com
-  - Rename the Table name in supplymentary file from "Table X" to "Table SX"
+  - Rename the Table name in supplementary file from "Table X" to "Table SX"
   - Equally spread columns to fulfill the whole page
   - Define a horizontal line that only appears in specific columns:
 - [Hyper-reference Settings](#-hyper-reference-settings)